How to File an LLC in Tennessee: Setting up a Tennessee LLC

 How Do Foreign LLCs and Domestic LLCs Differ?

 You don’t have a big difference between the two, but it identifies where the LLC was formed.
-For example, Domestic LLCs were formed within the state that was chosen.
-Meanwhile, a foreign LLC started in another state, but they decided to expand their operations over into another state to help with growth.
+For example, Domestic LLC’s were formed within the state that was chosen for the business entity.
+Meanwhile, a foreign LLC started in another state, but they decided to expand their operations over into another state to help with company growth.

 What is a Member-Managed Structure?

-A member-managed structure does a few things.
-First, you might choose this option when you have a small number of members in the LLC.
+A member-managed company structure does a few things for a Tennessee LLC.
+First, you might choose this option when you have a small number of members in your Tennessee LLC.
 The members will also be involved when it comes to working in the daily operations of the business.
-This structure is best when you have members who will actively engage with the LLC.
+This structure is best when you have members who will actively engage with the Tennessee LLC.
 They will vote when it comes to all the biggest business decisions.
 The member-managed structure has sometimes been called a decentralized structure because of how no single member wields all of the power in the business.

 What is a Manager-Managed Structure?